Once you have Netmaker installed via the Quick Install guide, you can use this Getting Started guide to help create and manage your first network.

 Once your network is created, you should see the network (wg-net here but it will be the name you chose when creating the network):

 When you click on the NetId and then the Nodes button (or go direct via the left-hand menu and then Nodes) you see that the netmaker server has added itself to the network.
 From here, you can move on to adding additional nodes to the network.

 As of v0.18.0, netclient has been moved out of the netmaker repo and into its own repo.
 This means that the netmaker server will no longer create its own default node.
 To recreate that default node, Netclient will also have to be installed on the netmaker server and joined to the network.
 You can then set that node as a default node in the Hosts tab.
 This will make every new network have that node automatically on creation.
 More on hosts are mentioned in the manage Nodes/Hosts section of this page.

 Create a Key¶

-The Access Token value is a base64 encoded string that contains the server IP and grpc port, as well as the access key.
+The Registration Token value is a base64 encoded string that contains the server IP and grpc port, as well as the enrollment key.
 This is decoded by the netclient and can be used with existing netclient installations like this:

-netclient join -t <access token>.
+netclient register -t <registration token>.
 You should use this method for adding a network to a node that is already on a network.
 For instance, Node A is in the mynet network and now you are adding it to default.

-The Join Command value is a command that can be run on Linux systems after installing the Netclient.
-It will join the network directly from the command line.
+The Register Command value is a command that can be run on Linux systems after installing the Netclient.
+It will register with the server directly from the command line.